outr/smartystreets-scala-sdk/README.md

 ## Limitations

-Currently, no support has been added for international validations.
+Currently, no support has been added for international validations or autocompletion.